VikasRathod007/ParKEase/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-For support, email your-email@example.com or create an issue in this repository.

 ## 🙏 Acknowledgments

 - Twilio for SMS services